CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 ** Assignment of access authorizations **

 Before assigning access rights to persons, the vulnerable rooms of a building must be determined, eg. Office, data carrier archive, server room, technical room, data center.
-The protection requirement of a room is derived from the protection requirements of the information processed in the respective room, the IT systems available there and the data carriers that are stored and used in this room.
+The protection requirement of a room is derived from the protection requirements of the information processed in the respective room, the IT systems present there and the data carriers that are stored and used in this room.

 It then has to be determined which person needs which access right to perform the function.
 The function separation (ORP.1 M4 separation of functions between operational and controlling tasks) has to be considered.
 Unnecessary access rights are to be avoided.

-In order to minimize the number of persons entitled to access a room, the principle of separation of functions should be taken into account.
+In order to minimize the number of persons authorized to enter a room, the principle of separation of functions should be taken into account.
 To prevent z.
 B. a separate storage of IT spare parts and data carriers the unauthorized access of a maintenance technician to the disk.

 The allocation and withdrawal of access authorizations must be documented.
 When withdrawing an access authorization, the return of the means of access must be guaranteed.
 In addition, it must be documented which conflicts have occurred in the allocation of access authorizations to persons.
 There may be grounds for conflict because people perceive functions that conflict with the separation of functions with regard to the access authorizations, or because of spatial necessities.

 Persons (gatekeepers, closing service) or technical facilities (passport readers, biometric procedures such as iris scanners or fingerprints, security door locks or locking systems) can be used to monitor the access authorization (see INF.1 Building).
-Access to protected areas by unauthorized personnel (eg visitors, cleaning and maintenance personnel) may only be made in the presence or accompanied by authorized persons.
+Access to rooms requiring protection from unauthorized personnel (eg visitors, cleaning and maintenance personnel) may only be carried out in the presence or accompanied by authorized persons.

 Regulations on the assignment and withdrawal of access authorizations for external staff and visitors must also be taken.

 ** Assignment of access rights **

 Access privileges allow the data subject or an authorized representative to use certain IT systems or system components and networks.
 Access authorizations should be granted as restrictively as possible.
-These are to be specified for each authorized person on the basis of their function, taking into account the separation of functions (see ORP.1.M4 Separation of functions between operational and controlling tasks).
+These are to be specified for each authorized person on the basis of their function, taking into account the separation of functions (see ORP.1.M4 Function separation between operational and controlling tasks).
 According to the function, the access to the IT systems has to be defined.
 B. Access to the operating system (system administrator) or access to an IT application (user).
 In addition, it must be ensured that personnel and task-related changes are taken into consideration without delay.

 Access to IT systems or IT applications should only be possible after an identification (eg by name, user ID or chip card) and authentication (eg by password or via an authentication token) of the authorized user and logged become.
 The issue or withdrawal of means of access such as user IDs or smart cards must be documented.
 Regulations on the handling of access and authentication means (eg handling of chip cards, password handling, see ORP.4 identity and authorization management) must also be taken.
 All persons entitled to access must be made aware of the correct handling of the means of access.